William Faulkner: Trip to the North and early writings

 When he was 17, Faulkner met Phil Stone, who became an important early influence on his writing.
 Stone was four years his senior and came from one of Oxford's older families; he was passionate about literature and had bachelor's degrees from Yale and the University of Mississippi.
 Stone read and was impressed by some of Faulkner's early poetry, becoming one of the first to recognize and encourage Faulkner's talent.
 Stone mentored the young Faulkner, introducing him to the works of writers like James Joyce, who influenced Faulkner's own writing.
 In his early 20s, Faulkner gave poems and short stories he had written to Stone in hopes of their being published.
 Stone sent these to publishers, but they were uniformly rejected.
 In spring 1918, Faulkner traveled to live with Stone at Yale, his first trip to the North.
 Through Stone, Faulkner met writers like Sherwood Anderson, Robert Frost, and Ezra Pound.

-Faulkner attempted to join the US Army, but was rejected for being under weight and his short stature of 5'5".
-Although he initially planned to join the British Army in hopes of being commissioned as an officer, Faulkner then joined the Canadian RAF with a forged letter of reference and left Yale to receive training in Toronto.
-Accounts of Faulkner being rejected from the United States Army Air Service due to his short stature, despite wide publication, are false.
-Despite his claims, records indicate that Faulkner was never actually a member of the British Royal Flying Corps and never saw active service during the First World War.
-Despite claiming so in his letters, Faulkner did not receive cockpit training or even fly.
-Faulkner returned to Oxford in December 1918, where he told acquaintances false war-stories and even faked a war wound.
+During the First World War, Faulkner attempted to join the US Army.
+There are accounts of this that indicate he was rejected for being under weight and his short stature of 5'5".
+Other accounts purport to prove that the aforementioned accounts are false.
+Although he initially planned to join the British Army in hopes of being commissioned as an officer, Faulkner instead joined the Royal Air Force (Canada) with a forged letter of reference and left Yale to receive training in Toronto.
+He enlisted in Toronto on July 10, 1918, as a Private (II Class), No.173799, in the RAF (C) but never saw active service overseas during the First World War, only training at the recruit depot in Toronto.

+On January 4, 1919, he was discharged as a Private (II Class) due to the end of the War, having served 179 days.
+Despite claiming so in his letters, Faulkner did not receive cockpit training or ever fly.
+Returning to Oxford in December 1918, Faulkner told acquaintances false war-stories and even faked a war wound.